 Yes, teachers could create the best video presentations but what’s the guarantee that the students would intently watch them from beginning to end and perform the corresponding activities they are being directed to perform.
 They could play the video in the confines of their bedrooms, leave that room after starting the video to do something else somewhere, then comeback when time expires so the E-Class would give them credit for attendance for watching the video.
 They could also opt to sleep or watch TV while waiting for the video to finish.
 The E-Class system is not programmed to detect whether or not the students are in front of the laptop (or any other devices) they are using in the entire duration that the video is being played.

 There’s one big challenge teachers face with online teaching – the marking/grading of assignments, quizzes, and tests.
 How could it be done in a timely and efficient manner?

 Actually, the E-Class has functions to cater to the submission of assignments and other graded course requirements and the corresponding marking/grading of the same.
 I tried to check one of the assignments of my students during the first week of (online) classes.
 Going through the many steps to open, mark/check, and grade each assignment took very long.
 With me handling more than 140 students and if each of them, in a particular week, will have an assignment or two, checking them would be time-consuming.
-It would be better and easier if the students write their assignments using MS Word which include the “Insert-Comment” function which can be used for marking/checking the assignments and other requirements.
+It would be better and easier if the students write their assignments using MS Word.
+The MA Word has the “Insert-Comment” function which can be used conveniently for marking/checking the assignments and other requirements.

 So, I asked my students to use MS WORD only when answering their assignments – no HWP, no PDF.